-- Level 1 The unadjusted quoted price in an active market for identical assets or liabilities that the entity can access the measurement date: - Level 2 Inputs other than quoted prices included within Level 1 that are observable (i.e. developed using market data) for the asset or liability, either directly or indirectly; or - Level 3 Inputs are unobservable (i.e. for which market data is unavailable) for the asset or liability and therefore, prices are determined using a valuation technique.
+- Level 1 The unadjusted quoted price in an active market for identical assets or liabilities that the entity has the ability to access; - Level 2 Inputs other than quoted prices included within Level 1 that are observable (i.e. developed using market data) for the asset or liability, either directly or indirectly; or - Level 3 Inputs are unobservable (i.e. for which market data is unavailable) for the asset or liability and therefore, prices are determined using a valuation technique.

-The Company utilised a pricing service to estimate the fair value of its investments at both 31 December 2022 and 31 December 2021.
+The Company utilised a pricing service to estimate the fair value of its investments at both 31 December 2023 and 31 December 2022.